-The Alternative Minimum Tax on ISOs
+Alternative Minimum Tax on ISO

-A simple math formula determines how much income from the exercise of your ISOs might be subject to alternative minimum tax, or AMT.
+A simple math formula determines how much income from the exercise of your ISO might be subject to alternative minimum tax, or AMT.
 Here’s how you can calculate your potential AMT exposure when you exercise your options:

 Number of ISO Exercised x (Current FMV – Exercise Price) = The Bargain Element